mikechu-optimizely/optimizely-agent-listener-python/README.md

 ## Dependencies

 - `aiohttp`: For asynchronous HTTP requests
-- `aiohttp-sse-client`: For asynchronous SSE client
+- `aiosseclient`: For asynchronous SSE client
 - `python-dotenv`: For loading environment variables from .env file
 - `requests`: For HTTP requests to analytics platforms
 - `urllib3`: For HTTP utilities